kylejones200/psis_4700_applied_ai/webslides/weekdetail_Human-AI-Collaboration.md

 ## Risks of Over-Reliance

-Automation bias: trusting outputs blindly.
+Automation bias: trusting outputs blindly
 Always keep the final judgment human

 > Risk assessment identifies what could go wrong, how likely it is, and how serious the consequences would be.
 Prioritize mitigations for your highest-impact risks.